saidvandeklundert/batfish/README.md

 ![Batfish](/img/batfish.png)

 This article aims to give people interested in using Batfish as part of their CI a running start by explaining the basics of Batfish and getting it up and running.
 After this, I will go over bit of Pandas so you can work with the data that is produced by Batfish and I will finish up writing some unit tests using pytest.
-There will be no mention of any CI tool or deployment method.
+This will not be specific to any CI tool or configuration deployment method.

 ## Batfish overview